 Over 20+ million people opened stock brokerage accounts in the last two years…

-With the majority of them knowing one thing: Stonks Only Go Up!
+And the majority of them only know one thing: Stonks Only Go Up!

 Lesson #1: Patience, Patience, Patience!

 If I could give my younger self one piece of advice, it would be to patiently wait for ideal setups.